Music Recording Technology

 Upon completion of this degree program, students will:

-You will have the opportunity to broaden the scope of your classroom education by participating in performance groups such as:
+To broaden the scope of your education, you can perform in groups such as:

 - The College Singers